CALIFORNIA LEMON LAW ADVOCATES, CALL (800) 917-7147 FOR YOUR FREE CASE EVALUATION - AVAILABLE 24/7.

 • Cash payout: The manufacturer may offer a small lump sum settlement for you to keep the vehicle.
 Talk with your attorney about the ramifications of taking this payout.

 • Additional compensation: Depending on the situation, you may be due for additional money for your troubles.
 For example, if you needed to pay for a car rental while your car was in the shop, the manufacturer should be held responsible.
-The same is true if there was any out-of-pocket car work performed or a third-party inspection needed to prove your case.
+This also applies to any out-of-pocket car repairs or third-party inspections required to support your case.

 What Is the Average Time to Resolve a Lemon Law Claim in California?